Unit 4 - Practice Quiz

 B. The system is in an unsafe state.

-C. A deadlock exists.
+C. A deadlock may exist.

 D. No deadlock exists.